Please review our updated step-by-step guide and timeline for Penn's 2022 Rhodes application process!

 Rhodes Trust website

-2022 applicants who wish to commence graduate study in Fall 2023 should enroll in the CURF Fellowship Resources canvas site and complete Penn's Request for Endorsement form no later than January 31, 2022 (Potential applicants MAY express initial interest AFTER January 31, but we strongly recommend applicants inform CURF of their potential interest as soon as possible).
-See details at Endorsement Process for the Rhodes and Marshall Scholarships
+2022 applicants who wish to commence graduate study in Fall 2023 should enroll in the CURF Fellowship Resources canvas site, complete Penn's Spring Consultations form, and schedule an appointment with Dr. Wallace Genser.
+Applicants are encourage to complete these steps as soon as possible, ideally no later than May 31, 2022 (Potential applicants MAY express initial interest AFTER May 31, but we strongly recommend applicants inform CURF of their potential interest as soon as possible).
+See details at Endorsement Process for Rhodes and Marshall Scholarships

 Penn Application Deadline for applicants eligible to apply from Canada and the US (including US Permanent Residents): August 1, 2022, 4:00pm.
 (All other applicants must meet their home country's deadline available on the Rhodes Trust website.